gusmin/gate/README.md

     $ ./install
     ```

-    This installation script will do **EVERYTHING** for you and set up the Gate :rainbow:
+    This installation script will do **EVERYTHING** for you and set up the Gate

     - It creates a new user: `secure`
     - Installs the binary `securegate-gate` in `/usr/bin/`